Making and Decorating Pottery

-All pottery begins as clay.
+All pottery begins as clay or kaolin.
 After the clay has been shaped, it is then fired in a kiln.
 Depending on the ingredients added to the clay, the firing temperature varies and produces different products.
 There are three basic classes of pottery after firing.
 They are earthenware, stoneware and porcelain.
 Earthenware and stoneware have lower firing temperatures than porcelain.
 This is one reason porcelain tends to be more expensive.
 The heat and time it takes to fire porcelain costs much more to produce.

 No matter the category of the pottery, there are several steps that must be taken to make the pieces.
 It must first be shaped.
 This can be done by throwing it on a potter’s wheel or hand shaping it.
 The piece is then fired in a kiln once it has dried sufficiently.
 After the first firing, it is generally decorated and glazed.
 It then goes back into the kiln for the final firing.
 Pottery pieces are complete after they have been fired the second time.